- City Government

 The Batavia Fire Department provides fire, rescue, and emergency medical services to the citizens of Batavia and the surrounding Batavia Township and Countryside Fire Protection District.

 The department consists of 24 full-time members, 12 full-time paramedics, and 36 part-time members.
-The department is called a combination department since it consists of full time and part time personnel.
-Our normal on-duty personnel consists of 5 on-duty personnel at the West Station and 8 on duty personnel at the East Station.
+Typically, there are five on-duty personnel at the normal the city's West Station and eight on-duty personnel at the East Station.
 There is an advanced life support ambulance as well as an advanced life support fire engine at each fire station.

 - Blood pressure screening at either station at any time (free)

 - Free child safety seat inspections